-Why Building a Moose Mountain Log Home is the best environmental decision the best housing decision you can make!
+Why Building a Moose Mountain Log Home is environmentally the best housing decision you can make!

 Environmental decisions.
 In today's world, you probably won't find a news day without something relating to greenhouse gas emissions, carbon footprint or global warming, but if you are considering building a home, there is something you can do that could have one of the biggest positive impacts you personally can make with one individual decision.
 On an initial impression, one might think building a log home would not be a good decision for the environment because it relies on cutting down trees, however, there is a lot more to consider than that casual first impression.
 In fact, there's a solid argument to be made that using the logs that Moose Mountain Log Homes would use to build your log home, is better for our planet than leaving the trees in the forest!
 Allow us to explain:

 1) Carbon footprint.
 Building a handcrafted log home generates one of the lowest possible, if not the lowest carbon manufacturing footprints of any form of modern housing.
 The majority of all the manufacturing (handcrafting) in the log portion of a Moose Mountain log home is done with the skill and physical efforts of our craftsmen instead of mechanized, automated, carbon producing processes.
 Yes, power tools are still used, but these are almost entirely small hand held tools carving a totally natural product into an exceptional home.